 \section{Introduction}

 Real world environments often have multiple agents.
 In such a case, considering the actions of the other actors in the environment becomes crucial.
 In many of the scenarios, the identity of other agents may not be known.
-Therefore, identifying the type of other agent is useful so that we can make a more informed decision taking into account the nature of behaviour of other agents in the environment. \\ Tremendous progress has been made in the field of multi-agent reinforcement learning.
-However most of these works have considered scenarios which are either only collaborative or scenarios where the type of the opposite agent is already known.
-On the contrary, in real world scenarios, agents often have to work in environments where there might be other unknown agents present.
-In such scenarios, we can perform actions and observe how the other agent in the environment reacts to our actions to form a belief about the type of the other agent. \\ In this work we have proposed a classifier-RL based framework which helps us identify the type of the opposite agent present in the environment.
-The aim of this paper is to learn a "probing" policy which our agent might perform, observe the interactions which would include the reactions of the other agent in the environment.
+Therefore, identifying the type of other agent is useful so that we can make a more informed decision taking into account the nature of behaviour of other agents in the environment.

+Tremendous progress has been made in the field of multi-agent reinforcement learning.
+However most of these works have considered scenarios which are either only collaborative or scenarios where the type of the opposing agent is already known.
+In real world scenarios, agents often have to work in environments where there might be other unknown agents present.
+In such scenarios, we can perform actions and observe how the other agent in the environment reacts to our actions to determine the type of the other agent.

+In this work, we present a framework which combines a Reinforcement Learning agent and an LSTM classifier to identify the type of the opposing agent present in the environment.
+We learn a "probing" policy which our agent performs, and observe the reactions of the other agent in the environment.